The Many Hats Worn By An Inbound Marketing Consultant

 Below are the research, planning and execution steps recommended for a business that's looking to get real results from inbound.

-An inbound marketing consultant should act as facilitator, researcher and recommender through these steps.
+An inbound marketing consultant acts as a facilitator, researcher and recommender throughout this process.

 Assess the Current State

 Begin by interviewing stakeholders in order to get some key questions answered.
-Examples are:
+Examples of questions are:

 What problem does my company's products or services solve for my ideal clients?